Skip to the content

 What is a trademark license?

-A license is a written agreement between the owner of the trademark (licensor) and a manufacturer/ vendor (licensee).
+A license is a written agreement between the owner of the trademark (licensor) and a manufacturer/vendor (licensee).
 The licensor grants permission to the licensee to affix the licensor’s trademark(s) on a product(s).
 This license must be in place before use of the marks.

 Who must be licensed?

 Anyone or any business/organization wishing to use the University’s trademarks or verbiage on a product must have a license before offering the product/goods for sale.
-This also includes sale to University departments, campus organizations and student recognized organizations.
+This also includes sale to University departments, campus organizations, and recognized student organizations.
 Promotions and advertising are included as well.

 How do I become licensed?